 “It’s here.”
 Her Hurricane floated the water-world to the Galaxy Zephyr’s heart.
 After the asteroid-bombardment, the water-world looked just like Earth used to.

 “Gimme.”
 Akayama made Hurricane flesh swell around the water-world.
 “When Earth exploded, its atomic particles were scattered.
 When you absorbed the galaxy, you gathered Earth’s ash.”
-She collected the debris from Earth’s destruction around her water-world.
+She collected the debris from Earth’s destruction in an orbit around her water-world.
 “We’ll remake Earth’s population from their strewn and mixed corpses.”
 She compiled ash into wriggling earthworms.
 “It’ll take lots of statistics.”

 “We’d better be quick about it!”
 They communicated at the speed of thought, so the thumb only now destroyed the Galaxy Zephyr’s metal pill.
 “How long will it take?”